 - From cornstarch to mushrooms, even the most unexpected materials can be used as eco-friendly packaging materials.

-Eco-friendly packaging is good for your bottom line, and for your customers.
+Eco-friendly packaging is good for your bottom line, and for your customers

 Of course, the most obvious benefit of eco-friendly packaging is that it reduces waste and cuts costs by minimizing the amount of packaging material used to ship goods.
 But how does a brand commit to eco-friendly packaging without breaking the bank?
-It's easier than you might think, and can actually yield savings in the long term.
+It's easier than you might think, and can yield savings in the long term.

 Lightweight and sustainable materials are becoming the top choice for environmentally-minded (and financially-savvy) businesses.
-After all, the lighter the packaging, the less it costs to ship your products – not to mention that it makes for less waste on the receiving end.
+After all, the lighter the packaging, the less it costs to ship your products – not to mention that it produces less waste on the receiving end.
 With this in mind, materials such as molded pulp, jute and plastic films have become industry favorites.

 What's more, a commitment to sustainability earns high marks with customers, boosting long-term business.
-Opting for green packaging – especially lightweight options that cut down on material waste – sets your company apart as trustworthy and respectable in the eyes of consumers.
+Opting for green packaging – especially lightweight options that cut down on material waste – can set your company apart as trustworthy and respectable in the eyes of consumers.
 Streamlined packaging made with recycled materials enhances the overall customer experience by generating less waste and easing personal environmental concerns.